- Technical Co-founder: Owns canonicals, schema, llms.txt, and semantic HTML.

-This page turns the methodology into an explicit operating flow so the delivery model is readable by buyers, internal operators, and AI systems that summarize how the service works.
+This page turns our four-pillar methodology into an explicit operating flow so the delivery model is transparent for buyers and machine-readable for AI agents.

 Map target queries, current citations, missing pages, and domain-level crawl signals before touching production.